Core Concepts

 The Page

-trait accepts a generic parameter in second position for the return type of the render
+trait accepts a generic parameter in third position for the return type of the render

 method.
 This type must implement Into<RenderResult>